rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

-  This document describes how tzLib's author created a virtual HTTP server for developing and testing tzLib, and is provided to help those who might wish to run tzLib using their own server.
+  This document describes how tzLib's author created a virtual HTTP server for developing and testing tzLib, and is provided to help those who might wish to run tzLib using a server that they control.

   There are dozens of other ways to create the required server.
 The author selected this approach becuse it is easy, free,  and can be used on computers